Seagate/cortx-re/solutions/community-deploy/cloud/AWS/DEPLOY.md

 ```
       reboot
 ```
-### 3. Install K8s cluster and deploy cortx cluster on that K8s cluster.
+## 3. Install K8s cluster and deploy cortx cluster on that K8s cluster

    Clone cortx-re repository and change directory to `cortx-re/solutions/kubernetes`
 ```